ISSUES/CASES

 One major problem was the lack of consensus about the kinds of data that school report cards should contain to measure performance.
 Surveys conducted in 1998 found that parents and educators sometimes had quite different views regarding important content, and that existing school report cards did not always contain information that both regarded as very important.
 Educators were more likely to want demographic and disaggregated data, while some parents were concerned that such data would be divisive.
 Only about a third of those polled thought that schools should be judged principally on student achievement on standardized tests.
 Most regarded indicators of teacher quality and school climate as among the critical data to include.

 The new federal requirements demanded disclosure of more information than was commonly published by districts at that time.
 School report cards had to disclose students’ achievement on state tests and disaggregate test scores by race, disability status, and English proficiency.
 They also had to disclose teacher qualifications and show trends in achievement, dropout rates, graduation rates, and percentages of students not tested.
-The quality of school report cards has increased substantially since the enactment of the No Child Left Behind law, although report cards still fall short of full compliance.
 By 2004, all fifty states provided school report cards and forty-four states disaggregated student achievement data by race and disability as required by 2001 law.
 However, only fourteen states disaggregated graduation data and provided information regarding the number and percentage of “highly qualified” teachers as required by the law.

 At the same time, multiple federal and state reporting requirements created confusion.
 In 2004, nineteen states had more than one report card per school and sixteen states created special report cards to comply with the requirements of the No Child Left Behind law.